EdgarsLiepa/prevengs/README.md

-# prevengs
+# Prevengs

-Pediatric oncogenomics data analysis pipeline for RTU Innovation Health Hub med tech development programm
+Pediatric oncogenomics data analysis pipeline for RTU Innovation Health Hub med tech development program.

+THIS IS A DEVELOPMENT VERSION OF THE PIPELINE.
+IT IS NOT READY FOR PRODUCTION USE.

+## Description

 dependency list.